The Buying Process

 Hiring an Independent lawyer/gestor for conveyance

-It is essential that you hire an independent lawyer or a qualified gestor for your property conveyance.
-You need to do this pretty early on as you will need an independent third party to transfer your deposit to (we do not handle client deposits!)
-Many agents will offer to do the legal work for you in house, don´t let them!
-This is the single easiest way to allow a crooked agent to rip you off.
+If buying in Spain for the first time, it is a good idea to hire an independent lawyer or specialised gestor for your property conveyance.
+Many agents will offer to do the legal work for you in house, but the reality is it is better to have someone independent to check everything as well.
 If you know a good legal representative, then use them.
-If not we can provide you with a list of lawyers who have provided a good service to former clients at a reasonable price and who speak English.
-Not all lawyers are equal!
+If not, I can recommend some good lawyers (some are terrible at conveyancing….) who have provided a good service to former clients at a reasonable price and who speak English.
+Not all legal representatives are equal!
 Ensure you aren´t overpaying.
-1,500€ is about the average cost for a lawyer.
+1,700€ is about the average cost for a legal representative on a property for a one bedroom apartment on a complex.
+This can be more for more expensive properties and more complex purchases (buying through a company, or a trust or having more names than two on the purchase deed for example.)
 You also need to ask if this includes the transfer of utilities or if this is billed separately.
-Also check if the fee quoted includes tax.
+Also check if the fee quoted includes tax (there is an equivalent to VAT here called IGIC which is charged at 7%.)

 Arranging a mortgage